drewgolden/balena-ads-b/README.md

 **Flightradar24 Status Page**
 Less visual than the two other options, Flightradar24's status page gives you high level statistics and a metrics about how your feeder is doing.
 Head to `YOURIP:8754` to check it out.
 When remote, open Balena's *Public Device URL* and add `/fr24feed/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/fr24feed/`

+## Part 7 - (Optional) Add a digital display
+balena also produces a project that can be easily configured to display a webpage in kiosk mode on a digital display called balenaDash.
+By dropping that project into this one, we can automatically display a feeder page directly from the Pi.
+Ensure you have cloned this repository recursively (`git clone --recursive {{repository URL}}`).
+We can then set a `LAUNCH_URL` device variable configured to connect to `http://{{YOURIP or YOURSERVICENAME}}:YOURSERVICEPORT` (where the service/port are one of the frontends above, like `http://planefinder:30053`) and that will automatically be displayed on the attached display.
+The balenaDash service can be configured locally by accessing the webserver on port 8081.

 Enjoy!